 At 1st Optimal, we champion a holistic approach to health, because we know that lasting results come from addressing the whole picture.
 This means looking closely at how your choices in diet, exercise, sleep, and stress management work together with your personalized TRT plan.
 For high-performing individuals like you, who are juggling demanding careers and personal ambitions, optimizing these areas isn’t about adding more to your plate; it’s about making strategic adjustments that yield the highest returns on your energy and focus.
 Let’s explore how you can create a lifestyle that not only supports but truly enhances your TRT journey, helping you operate at your best.

-Your Diet and Exercise Plan on TRT
+Fueling Your Body: Diet and Exercise on TRT

 Even before you consider TRT, certain lifestyle adjustments can positively influence your testosterone levels, and these become even more crucial once you begin therapy.
 A well-structured diet and a consistent exercise routine are your power partners in this process.
 Focus on a nutrient-dense diet packed with lean proteins to support muscle repair and growth, healthy fats essential for hormone production, and a wide variety of fruits and vegetables for vital micronutrients and fiber.
 This way of eating provides the essential building blocks your body needs for optimal hormone function and sustained energy throughout your demanding days.